Free + Guided Play

 STEAM Unit Displays

-At the end of each unit, Lead Teachers will display the many activities completed during the unit.
+At the end of each unit, Site Leaders will display the many activities completed during the unit.
 Students will have the opportunity to show off their work for their parents, their teachers, and the Afterschool Labs classes.

 Study Stars serves as homework time for Afterschool Labs.
 For one hour each day, teachers monitor and encourage homework completion.
 However, parents/guardians are responsible for ensuring accuracy and completeness of all homework assignments.
 Study Stars is a time for students to work on homework independently and in a quiet learning environment.
 Students will receive rewards for completing homework while attending Study Stars each week and/or month.
 Students who do not have homework assignments are encouraged to participate in learning centers.